sutli19/email-marketing-app/README.md

   delivery/open rates.
 - Delivered/opened counts are driven **entirely by Brevo's webhook** (`POST /api/webhooks/brevo`), not guessed or polled from Brevo's API.
 The webhook:
-  - verifies Brevo's HMAC signature before trusting anything in the payload,
+  - verifies a shared secret passed as a `?token=` query param on the webhook URL, checked with a constant-time comparison (`crypto.timingSafeEqual`) — Brevo, unlike Mailgun, does not HMAC-sign its webhook bodies, so a shared token in the URL is the actual mechanism Brevo supports, not a signature header,
   - logs every event (any type) to a `webhook_events` table for audit/idempotency,
   - ignores duplicate deliveries (Brevo retries on non-200) via a unique constraint,
-  - only ever moves a recipient's status **forward** (`pending → sent → delivered → opened`), so an out-of-order or duplicate event can't regress it.
+  - only ever moves a recipient's status **forward** (`pending → sent → delivered → opened`), so an out-of-order or duplicate event can't regress it,
+  - resolves the recipient's `account_id` via a narrow `SECURITY DEFINER` lookup function (since the webhook arrives with no session/account context of its own), then applies the update through the normal RLS-scoped connection.
 - The campaign detail page polls `GET /:id/analytics` every 5 seconds while a campaign is `sending`, `sent`, or `failed`, so counts visibly tick up without a manual refresh.